whitecube/laravel-timezones/README.md

 $model->published_at = Carbon::create($request->published_at);
 ```

-**This can lead to unexpected behavior** because the assigned Carbon instance will default to the `UTC` timezone, wheras the provided value was probably meant for another timezone.
+**This can lead to unexpected behavior** because the assigned Carbon instance will default to the `UTC` timezone, whereas the provided value was probably meant for another timezone.
 The datetime string will be stored as-is without shifting its timezone accordingly first.

 In order to prevent this, it is recommended to let the Cast do the heavy lifting: